tacuribryan/note-taking-app/README.md

 For a detail instruction on how to install Django [click here](https://docs.djangoproject.com/en/4.2/topics/install/)
 ## Start Project

-Change into the out notetaking directory and then run the following command:
+Change into the outter notetaking directory and then run the following command:
 ```bash
 python manage.py runserver
 ```